 What is Ovarian Cancer?
 How to get Involved?

-This Ovarian Cancer Awareness Month (OCAM), we want you to join us and hold a Make Time for Tea party.
-Sign up today for your free fundraising pack, and make change happen this March by getting together with friends, family and colleagues and raising money for a great cause.
+This Ovarian Cancer Awareness Month (OCAM), we want you to join us and hold a Virtual Make Time for Tea.
+Sign up today for your free fundraising pack, which will be sent via email, and Make Change Happen this March by catching up with friends, family and colleagues online, having some tea and raising money for a great cause.